 We partner with many of the world's largest institutional investors through co-investment ventures.
 The business is capitalized through private and public equity, and is comprised of 95% open-ended ventures, long-term ventures and two publicly traded vehicles (Nippon Prologis REIT, Inc. in Japan and FIBRA Prologis, which controls and owns 90% of Terrafina, also a publicly traded FIBRA in Mexico).
 We align our interests with our partners by holding significant ownership interests in the co-investment ventures.
 Nine of the co-investment ventures are unconsolidated entities, and one is consolidated, with our ownership in the co-investment ventures ranging from 15% to 55%.
-As the majority of our investments are in unconsolidated co-investment ventures, this structure allows us to reduce our exposure to foreign currency movements for non-U.S. investments.
+This structure allows us to reduce our exposure to foreign currency fluctuations for non-U.S. investments.
 Management of the unconsolidated co-investment ventures comprises our Strategic Capital Segment.

 This segment generates durable, long-term cash flows and generally contributes 5% to 10% of our consolidated revenues, earnings and FFO, excluding promotes.
 We generate strategic capital revenue from our unconsolidated co-investment ventures, principally through asset management and property management services.
 Revenue earned from asset management fees is primarily driven by the quarterly valuation of the real estate properties owned by the respective ventures.
 We earn additional revenues by providing leasing, acquisition, construction management, development and disposition services.
-The majority of the strategic capital revenues are generated outside the U.S. In certain ventures, we also have the ability to earn revenues through incentive fees ("promotes" or "promote revenues") periodically during the life of a venture, upon liquidation of a venture or upon stabilization of individual venture assets, based primarily on the total return of the investments over certain financial hurdles.
-Promote revenues are recognized when earned at the end of the promote period or upon liquidation or stabilization.
-We plan to grow this business and increase revenues by increasing our assets under management in existing or new ventures.
+The majority of the strategic capital revenues are generated outside the U.S. In certain ventures, we also have the ability to earn revenues through incentive fees ("promotes" or

+"promote revenues") periodically during the life of a venture, upon liquidation of a venture or upon stabilization of individual venture assets, based primarily on the total return of the investments over certain financial hurdles.
+Promote revenue is recognized when earned, either at the end of the promote period or upon liquidation or stabilization.
+We plan to grow this business and increase revenues by increasing our assets under management in existing and new ventures.